Vajrakilaya

 Vajrakilaya is a wrathful form of the Buddha Vajrasattva.
 His distinctive iconographic trait is that he holds the dagger called phurba or kīla.
 Vajrakilaya is commonly represented with three faces of different colors in a crown of skulls.
 The central face is blue, the left is red and the right is white.
-He also has six arms: two holds the phurba, two hold one vajra each, one holds a flaming snare, and one a trident.
+He also has six arms: two hold the phurba, two hold one vajra each, one holds a flaming snare, and one a trident.
 He crushes under his feet demons representing the obstacles to spiritual realization.

 As deity

 Vajrakilaya is a significant Vajrayana deity who transmutes and transcends obstacles and obscurations.
 Padmasambhava achieved realisation through practicing Yangdag Heruka (Tibetan: yang dag he ru ka), but only after combining it with the practice of Vajrakilaya to clean and clear obstacles and obscurations.

 Vajrakilaya is also understood as the embodiment of activities of the Buddha mind.
 According to Dilgo Khyentse Rinpoche, Vajrakilaya is perceived as the wrathful form of Vajrapani.
 Many great masters both in India and Tibet, but especially in Tibet, have practiced Vajrakilaya (especially in the Nyingma lineage, and among the Kagyu and also within the Sakya).
 The Sakya's main deity, besides Hevajra, is Vajrakilaya.

 Jamyang Khyentse Wangpo, Dilgo Khyentse Rinpoche, Dudjom Rinpoche and a significant number of lamas within the Kagyu and Nyingma engaged Vajrakilaya sadhana.